evkx/evkx.github.io/content/models/volvo/xc40/XC40_Recharge_Single_Motor_ER/_index.md

 ### Brakes

-The rear and front brakes are cast-iron discs.
+The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).

-Regenerative braking is available through one-pedal driving combined with blended brakes.
-Adaptive regen or coasting is not available in this model.
+[Regenerative braking](../../../../technology/regen/) is available through [one-pedal driving](../../../../technology/regen/#one-pedal-driving) combined with [blended brakes](../../../../technology/regen/#manual-regen-using-brake-pedal).
+[Automatic regen](../../../../technology/regen/#automatic-regen-adaptive)r coasting is not available in this model.

 ## Exterior